FBU-2018-jalvarado/item-share-app/README.md

 [ ] The user is not charged until pickup is confirmed by the person who is getting item (back)\
 [ ] Owner will be paid through Stripe\
 [ ] Posting available items\
-[ ] User can can tap map for a CLLocation or convert address to a CLLocation [ ] Asking user for permission for location services
+[ ] User can can tap map for a CLLocation or convert address to a CLLocation\
+[ ] Asking user for permission for location services\
-[ ] Map doesn't show all items on map, just items in given radius [ ] When searching, results are diacritic and space insensitive
+[ ] Map doesn't show all items on map, just items in given radius\
+[ ] When searching, results are diacritic and space insensitive\
+[ ] User can change location from which they are searching from

 Stretch